 Your pillar page should be a trip through the buyer's journey, giving it a more comprehensive feel and creating opportunities for better content.
-Breaking down each page into the awareness, consideration, and decision stages gives readers a more complete look at the topic, and gives you more opportunities to develop your content.
+Breaking down each page into the awareness, consideration, and decision stages gives readers a complete look at the topic and gives you more opportunities to develop your content.

 Begin by clarifying your specific topic.
 Define the term or theme, so the reader knows precisely what the topic will cover.
-Then move through each stage of the journey, giving the reader the opportunity to understand their problem and start thinking about how to solve it.
+Then move through each stage of the journey, allowing the reader to understand their problem and start thinking about how to solve it.
 Don't forget your job here is not to sell them on your business; you're in the business of selling the problems.
 Along the way, you're demonstrating your company's expertise on the topic, building trust in your ability to help.
 The selling comes later.

 - Awareness Stage: the ‘Why.’
 They are searching for typical problems or issues they may be facing.
 Provide the reader with helpful tips and information that will help them understand their pain points, building a connection with the reader and helping them understand why they need help.
 You are reassuring the reader, ‘we understand your problem; you are not alone; we have the answers to help you.’

 - Consideration Stage: Readers will begin asking ‘How.’
-They want answers to their pain points and easing them, along with information about trips and tricks and lessons learned, and what, at a high level, can improve them.
+They want answers to their pain points and ease them, along with information about trips and tricks and lessons learned, and what, at a high level, can improve them.
 Your competency page in this stage should provide them with options and strong information.

 #4 Have a targeted hyperlinking strategy